kurval/42-lem_in/README.md

 ## Compiling and Usage

 ``usage: ./lem-in [-p] < [source file]``
--p flag for printhin paths with colours
+-p flag for printhin paths with colours (mind that program is faster without -p flag because I use my own printft to print colors and otherwise just write)

 ***OR*** you can just paste this on your terminal: git clone https://github.com/kurval/42-lem_in.git lem_in && cd lem_in && make && ./lem-in < testmap.map